jason-green-io/pitft-tmux/README.md

 `pip3 install adafruit-circuitpython-rgb-display spidev bdflib pyte qrcode ptyprocess gpiozero`

 ## How to run

-Includes a systemd service file to autologin the `pi` user.
-Copy `override.conf` to `/etc/systemd/system/getty@tty1.service`.

 Includes a systemd service file to connect the display to tmux.
 Copy `pitft-tmux.service` to `/etc/systemd/system`.
 Then run `systemctl enable pitft-tmux.service` and start it with `systemctl start pitft-tmux.service`.